 Caregivers were asked if they had considered plans to transition the person they're caring for to another living situation and, if so, how soon the transition might happen.
-A quarter (25.3%) of the caregivers reported that they had not considered any transition plans.
-The highest proportion (30%) said they were considering a transition to a new living situation in 2-3 years.
+A quarter (25.3%) of the caregivers reported not considering any transition plans.
+The highest proportion (30%) said they were considering transitioning to a new living situation in 2-3 years.
 Some caregivers reported planning to transition within a year (18.3%), and fewer reported a longer timeline of 4-5 (12%) or 6-10 years (9.5%).